App-Auto-Patch/App-Auto-Patch/AAP-Activator/README.md

 # App Auto-Patch Activator

+## Huge thanks to @TechTrekkie for this workflow!!

 This script is meant to work in tandem with the App-Auto-Patch-via-Dialog.zsh script and is meant to trigger AAP under the right conditions.

 **Note** AAP Activator requires use of the App Auto-Patch version 2.0.0 or later.